 The professional nursing cohort program at Bolivar Technical College is a twenty month/64-week associate degree program that prepares students to take the national licensure exam for Registered Nurses (NCLEX-RN).
-Students are prepared both academically and clinically to care for clients from all walks of life in the complex, changing health care environment
+Students are prepared both academically and clinically to care for diverse clients in the complex, ever changing health care environment.